groupdocs-search/GroupDocs.Search-Products/content/search/nodejs-java/case-sensitive/txt.en.md

   features:
     # feature loop
     - title: "Comprehensive Text Search"
-      content: "Find text in various document types like PDFs, Word files, and spreadsheets.
+      content: "Find text in various document types like PDFs, Word files, spreadsheets, and presentations.
 Use options such as exact matches, fuzzy searches, and wildcards for accurate results."

     # feature loop
     - title: "Efficient Data Indexing"